-A cloud-oriented, vendor-neutral open standard for distributed messaging
+A cloud native, vendor-neutral open specification for distributed messaging

 Why OpenMessaging ?